ASPLes/libvortex-1.1/README-VORTEX-WIN32.txt

    based programs and to test how Vortex Library works.

-   This package have been tested to work on Microsoft Windows XP platform, but it shouldn't be any problem on the following windows platforms including 2000, 2003 and advance server editions.
+   This package have been tested to work on Microsoft Windows XP platform, Windows 7 64 bits, Windows 8, but it shouldn't be any problem on the following windows platforms including 2000, 2003 and advance server editions.

    If you feel you have found something missing or something that could be improved, comments and suggestions, drop us an email: